angular-architects/ngrx-toolkit/libs/ngrx-toolkit/README.md

 ### I have an idea for a new extension, can I contribute?

 Yes, please!
 We are always looking for new ideas and contributions.

 Since we don't want to bloat the library, we are very selective about new features.
 You also have to provide the following:
 - Good test coverage so that we can update it properly and don't have to call you 😉.
 - A use case showing the feature in action in the demo app of the repository.
 - An entry to the README.md.

+This project uses [pnpm](https://pnpm.io/) to manage dependencies and run tasks (for local development and CI).

 ### I require a feature that is not available in a lower version.
 What should I do?